Best Nikon Z lenses

 |

-The 35mm f/1.8 S is one of the lenses released at the same time as the first Nikon Z mirrorless camera.
-Focal length of reportage par excellence, all brands manufacturing full frame lenses have to offer quickly at least one 35mm (In the Sony range, there are 13 of them, without counting those with manual focus!)
+The 35mm f/1.8 S was one of the lenses released alongside the first Nikon Z mirrorless cameras.
+As a classic reportage focal length, all brands manufacturing full-frame lenses have to offer quickly at least one 35mm (In the Sony range, there are 13 of them, without counting those with manual focus!)

-Like all f/1.8 fixed lenses in Z-mount, the construction is excellent.
+Like all f/1.8 fixed lenses in Z mount, the construction is excellent.
 The image quality is very good, although the large apertures are behind.
-The distortion is quite moderate but present (it is not difficult for a 35mm).
+Distortion is fairly moderate but still present (it is not difficult for a 35mm).
 The vignetting is important.
 The AF is relatively fast and quiet.

 Nikon Z 50mm f/1.8 S